avramdiy/ChocolateSales/README.md

 - Convert "Amount" values into integers from string.

 - After visualizing, I can see Dark, Milk, Liquid, Mint, Almond Choc are the top 5 sold, in their respective order.

+- Also fixed "Choc Chip" to be "Chip Choc" for analysis.

+### 4th Commit

+- I want to visualize a bar chart for USA under the "Country" column.
+I want all choc types on the X axis, and the total Amount sold per type, on the Y axis.

+- Created ('/usa-bar-chart') route

+- Created bar_chart.html